What exactly is depression?

 We can all feel down in the dumps.
 However, depression is more than that.
 It’s stronger and causes much more disruption to your mental health.
 If you’ve been feeling low, depressed or down for quite a while, you’re probably experiencing depression.

-Social interaction can be tiring, and many people isolate themselves by spending a lot of time alone.
+Social interaction can be tiring, and many isolate themselves by spending too much time alone.

 Many people I’ve seen for therapy have shown signs of being highly self-critical.
-They give themselves a hard time, blaming themselves for being weak or a failure.
+They give themselves a hard time, blaming themselves for being weak or failing.

-Millions of people suffer from depression, and there are some very effective ways to tackle it.
-I say this because you may be feeling hopeless that life can get better.
+Millions of people suffer from depression, and there are some effective ways to tackle it.
+I say this because you may feel hopeless that life can improve.
 The truth is that there is always hope because we know how to treat depression effectively.

 What causes depression?

 Many people who suffer from depression have had difficult life experiences.
 Growing up, you encounter grief, abandonment, neglect, abuse, exclusion, bullying, and criticism.
-These experiences are often overwhelming for a child, and you learn to disconnect from the pain and distress.
+These experiences often overwhelm a child, and you learn to disconnect from the pain and distress.

 You become a master of avoidance and throw your time and energy into activities that help you escape.
 You learn to detach from real life and enter a fantasy world that offers protection.

-Unfortunately, you create a void in your heart by choosing to keep yourself at a distance from people.
+Unfortunately, you create a void in your heart by keeping yourself at a distance from people.
 You learn to sacrifice the chance of love and intimacy for survival.
 You condemn yourself to loneliness and self-reliance.

 The more inactive you become, the more time you have to think.
-Unless your environment is full of nourishment, you will dwell on the dark side.
+Unless your environment is nourished, you will dwell on the dark side.
 Endless rumination consumes your mind.
 Instead of finding a way out of your depression, you sink deeper into despair.

 In summary, distressing life experiences cause depression.
 However, avoidance maintains it.
-By learning to approach life again, you can lift the fog of depression.
+Learning to approach life again can lift the fog of depression.